yukimasano/nw_SEIR/README.md

 # Conclusion
 In this model targeted grade closure was shown be an effective outbreak mitigation strategy.
 Furthermore, the effective distance measure gives a good relationship between the distance and the exposure date, potentially allowing us to make inference on the origin of the outbreak.
 I have more figures and data, contact me, I'll be glad to help.

+# Code
+`CreateNetworks.py`: creates temporal network data from original dataset `SEIR_sim.py`: computes the simulation and does visualizations `CreateDistance.py`: creates effective distances from the temporal network data